Changes in Auth0 Management APIv2 Tokens

 Why this changed

-In order to generate the token, the Management API required access to your Global Client Secret (used to sign the token).
+To generate the token, the Management API required access to your Global Client Secret (used to sign the token).
 This is information that should not be exposed to web browsers.

 The new OAuth 2.0 Client Credentials grant implementation does not pose such risks.
 Once you do the initial configuration, you can get a token either by visiting the dashboard, or by making a simple